 Modeling the Future of Zoo and Aquarium Populations

 Association of Zoos and Aquariums (AZA) Species Survival Plans® (SSP) are cooperative programs that manage species across AZA-accredited institutions as single populations.
-SSP coordinators and studbook keepers manage and advise hundreds of these AZA Animal Programs.
-AZA Animal Programs aim to maintain healthy, sustainable zoo populations to meet the education and conservation goals of AZA institutions in addition to acting as assurance for wild populations.
-Today, AZA Animal Programs collectively include more than 500 populations encompassing tens of thousands of individual animals in more than 200 institutions.
+AZA Animal Programs aim to maintain healthy, sustainable zoo and aquarium populations to meet the education and conservation goals of AZA institutions in addition to acting as assurance for wild populations.
+Today, SSPs collectively include more than 500 populations encompassing tens of thousands of individual animals in more than 200 institutions.

 Population viability analyses are stochastic computer models that predict the likely future status of a population.
 PVAs are ideal for zoo populations since the history of every managed animal is tracked through a detailed studbook.
-They mimic the population-management strategies that scientists at the zoo-based AZA Population Management Center use to manage zoo populations and the dynamics of small populations.
+These analyses can project the population-management strategies that scientists at the zoo-based AZA Population Management Center (PMC) use to manage zoo and aquarium populations and the dynamics of small populations.